llvm/llvm-project/llvm/docs/CommandGuide/llvm-exegesis.rst

   be mapped in at.
 The address is given in hexadecimal.
 Note that the snippet also includes setup code, so the instruction exactly at the specified address will not be the first instruction in the snippet.
 Using this annotation requires the subprocess execution mode.
+This is useful in cases where the memory accessed by the snippet depends on the location of the snippet, like RIP-relative addressing.

 EXAMPLE 1: benchmarking instructions
 ------------------------------------